Senate Republican Leader Mitch McConnell has said that approving the Keystone XL pipeline will top the Senate agenda as Congress reconvenes.

-If approved, the project would move 830,000 of barrels of crude oil from the Alberta tar sands in Canada to refineries on the Gulf Coast of Texas every day.
+If approved, the Keystone project would move 830,000 of barrels of crude oil from the Alberta tar sands in Canada to refineries on the Gulf Coast of Texas every day.

-The debate over Keystone has become politically charged.
+The debate over Keystone is politically charged.
 You’ve no doubt heard the talking points on both sides of the issue.
 But digging past the politics, what’s really at stake?
 Who stands to win and who stands to lose if the pipeline is approved?
 To answer those questions, and others, we’ve put together an essential KXL reader.

 What is Keystone XL?